lmorg/murex/README.md

 more damage if not implemented correctly.

-* _No support for file globbing._ This is one feature I'm most nervous about implimenting because of the issues it can create eg with filename containing spaces or prefixed with hyphens.
+* _No support for file globbing._ This is one feature I'm most nervous about implementing because of the issues it can create eg with filename containing spaces or prefixed with hyphens.
 I have a few ideas on how to do this safely but will welcome any better suggestions.
 I was also tempted by the idea to support regex pattern matching as well as (or